KsRenu/C-sharp_learnings/README.md

         6.arrayOperations: array based operations - built-in functions 7.stringModifications: Modifying and editing the string datatype objects 8.alphaNumericData: preparing data for presentation
+        9.implementations : works on all the gained basic concepts 10.advanceDataType : structure functionalities used
-        Notes : C#.pages contains the hints and notes , Questions.pages holds the   questions
+        11.OOPS : implementing the various OOPS concepts Notes : C#.pages contains the hints and notes , Questions.pages holds the   questions